 In the 36th year AD, Caiaphas was dismissed from his function and office by a new Syrian governor, and after the death of Augustus, Annas was deposed.

 Caiaphas allegedly bribed the soldiers guarding Jesus’ tomb to lie that his disciples had stolen his body.
 Out of a desire to discredit them entirely and fear of the Lord’s Resurrection.

-Over time, Caiaphas proved to everyone that he was not a man after God’s heart.
+Over time, Caiaphas proved that he was not a man after God’s heart.